Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Experiments and Results

 Imperceptibility results reinforce this finding.
-KGW and EWD achieve reasonable fluency by uniformly adjusting token probabilities, but their adjustments can still introduce subtle artifacts.
-SWEET often produces more noticeable distributional shifts because it alters syntax tokens. \texttt{STONE}, on the other hand, maintains low perplexity differences by leaving syntax untouched and altering only semantically flexible positions.
-As a result, \texttt{STONE} sustains imperceptibility while preserving correctness and robustness in detection.
-This balanced performance is captured by the \texttt{STEM} score under the equal-weight configuration, which provides a neutral evaluation across correctness, detectability, and imperceptibility.
-Unlike other watermarking methods that exhibit clear trade-offs among these criteria, \texttt{STONE} achieves consistently superior overall performance.
-A comprehensive grid analysis across 66 weight settings~(Appendix~\ref{app:stem-grid}) demonstrates that this advantage remains stable and does not depend on any specific weighting setting.
+KGW and EWD maintain reasonable imperceptibility by uniformly adjusting token probabilities, but their adjustments can still introduce subtle artifacts.
+SWEET often produces more noticeable distributional shifts because it alters syntax tokens. \texttt{STONE}, in contrast, maintains low perplexity differences by leaving syntax untouched and modifying only non-syntax tokens.
+As a result, \texttt{STONE} maintains imperceptibility without sacrificing correctness or detection robustness.
+We quantify this balanced behavior using the \texttt{STEM} metric, which under the equal-weight configuration provides a neutral evaluation across correctness, detectability, and imperceptibility.
+Unlike other watermarking methods that exhibit clear trade-offs among these criteria, \texttt{STONE} achieves consistently strong overall performance.
+A comprehensive grid analysis across 66 weight settings~(Appendix~\ref{app:stem-grid}) further confirms that this advantage remains stable and does not depend on any specific weighting scheme.

-\paragraph{RQ3} We analyze the computational overhead of watermarking by comparing insertion and detection time.
-Insertion time refers to the duration of producing watermarked code, while detection time measures how long it takes to verify a watermark.
-Table~\ref{tab:generation_detection_time} presents a summary of the results for each method.
-While all approaches exhibit comparable insertion times, \texttt{STONE} achieves detection speeds that are, on average, 86\% faster than those of SWEET and EWD.
-This improvement stems from differences in the detection process: both SWEET and EWD rely on entropy-based method, which involves computing token probability distributions and leads to greater computational overhead.
-In contrast, \texttt{STONE} eliminates this burden by verifying watermarks using a predefined green list of non-syntax tokens.
-This design reduces detection time without sacrificing detectability.
+\paragraph{RQ3} We analyze the computational overhead of watermarking in terms of insertion and detection time.
+Insertion time denotes the duration required to generate watermarked code, whereas detection time measures the time needed to verify a watermark.
+Table~\ref{tab:generation_detection_time} summarizes the results for each method.
+All approaches exhibit comparable insertion times, but \texttt{STONE} achieves detection speeds that are on average 86\% faster than those of SWEET and EWD at the dataset level.
+This improvement results from differences in detection mechanisms.
+SWEET and EWD employ entropy-based approaches that compute token probability distributions, which substantially increase computational overhead.
+In contrast, \texttt{STONE} verifies watermarks using a predefined green list of non-syntax tokens, reducing detection time while maintaining reliable detectability.